geneontology/noctua_app_stack/production/README.md

 ## Provision AWS Instance

-Copy sample files backend.tf.sample and config-instance.yaml.sample.
-Here you just need to replace the location of the ssh keys in config-instance.yaml Note for the terraform worksapce we append the date.
+Check list:
+- [ ] ssh keys
+- [ ] Choose your workspace name.
+We append the date.
 As an example we use production-yy-mm-dd

-Check list:
-- [ ] Replace ssh keys
-- [ ] Choose your workspace name
 - [ ] go-deploy python package has been installed
+- [ ] Remember you can use the -dry-run option
+- [ ] Execute the commands right below
 - [ ] Note down the ip address of the aws instance

 ```